Supervisors

 Who can supervise a NINE DTP postgraduate researcher?

-• demonstrably research-active and affiliated with a NINEDTP training pathway
+• be demonstrably research-active and affiliated with a NINEDTP training pathway

 • have a Doctoral degree or equivalent research/professional experience